FAQs from cities

 What is a Diagnostic Visit?

 A Diagnostic Visit starts with a detailed questionnaire about your city and its local context.
-Then experts from the Active Well-being Initiative visit your city to make an in-depth assessment of where the city is placed in terms of physical activity and sport.
+Then experts from the Global Active City team visit your city to make an in-depth assessment of where the city is placed in terms of physical activity and sport.
 Additional information about the Global Active City approach will be provided by the team, and the city can explain any challenges they are facing.
-Following the visit, the Active Well-being Initiative will produce a report with a number of bespoke recommendations on areas of the city’s work which could be strengthened, and how the Active Well-being Initiative or its external partners can help.
+Following the visit, the Global Active City team will produce a report with a number of bespoke recommendations on areas of the city’s work which could be strengthened, and how the Global Active City team or its external partners can help.

 Could becoming a Partner City and then a Global Active City help to raise the profile of physical activity and sport within my own city?